 I have come here in response to the invitation to attend the Illuminate Film Festival.
 The documentary by the Italian director Paola Marino (which was made about my life) made its first appearance in the world as a ‘work in progress’ here at the festival.
 It was greeted by two completely sold out audiences.
 I had not seen any of the footage before sitting in front of it myself in the first showing.
 It was much more intense than I had anticipated.
 It is very different to live my life in my skin and to see my life from the outside.
 Watching this film allowed me to see myself and my life as if I were on the outside looking in.
-I ended up in tears at one point.
 The film creates such a mix of emotions; from despair to shock to awe to total inspiration.
 Seeing this version made me very excited for the official full version, which is being submitted to film festivals around the world this fall.
-It made me even more excited for the director’s cut which will be over two hours long.

 After each showing, Paola, Blake and I got up with Sheron Foster (the lead programmer for the film festival), to answer questions the audience had about the film.
 After the Q and A, working with the raw emotional state that the film leaves you in, I offered a 50 minute long supplementary healing experience for the audience.
 It was an awesome idea proposed by the festival organizers called “reel healing”.
 That is just one example of the awesome things that happen at this film festival, which I have fallen in love with.
 The Illuminate Film Festival is amazing.
 It is a film festival for awakening and transformation.
 It is a film festival for conscious media.
 They select the best of the films and documentaries that feed body, mind and soul.
 The film festival creates its own kind of vortex drawing forth the most amazing people, information, projects and products.
 It feels a bit like an atom bomb of progression.
 I am so looking forward to coming to it again.